LIJSSENTHOEK MILITARY CEMETERY

 Please be aware that there are ledges from which it is possible to fall, if visiting with small children, please ensure they are supervised at all times.

-Due to renovation works taking place at the main entrance of the cemetery from 14 September 2020 until the end of the month access will only be possible via the side entrance near the parking area.
+Due to renovation works taking place at the main entrance of the cemetery from 14 September 2020 until the end of October.
+Access will only be possible via the side entrance near the parking area.
 A temporary register box will be installed at this location.

 Lijssenthoek Military Cemetery is located 12 Kms west of Ieper town centre, on the Boescheepseweg, a road leading from the N308 connecting Ieper to Poperinge.
 From Ieper town centre the Poperingseweg (N308) is reached via the Elverdingestraat, then over two small roundabouts in the J. Capronstraat.
 The Poperingseweg is a continuation of the J. Capronstraat and begins after a prominent railway level crossing.
 On reaching Poperinge, the N308 joins the left hand turning onto the R33, Poperinge ring road.
 The R33 ring continues to the left hand junction with the N38 Frans-Vlaanderenweg.
 800 metres along the N38 lies the left hand turning onto Lenestraat.
 The next immediate right hand turning leads onto Boescheepseweg.
 The cemetery itself is located 2 Kms along Boescheepseweg on the right hand side of the road.